hasansezertasan/litestar-playwright/.github/ISSUE_TEMPLATE/bug-report.md

 ## Bug Description

 <!--
-This issue tracker is a tool to address bugs in theproject itself.
+This issue tracker is a tool to address bugs in litestar-playwright itself.
-Please use GitHub Discussions about your own code or scenarios.
+Please use GitHub Discussions for questions about your own code.

 Replace this comment with a clear outline of what the bug is.
 -->